-With petrol prices forever on the up, having a little knowhow when it comes to saving fuel is a good idea.
-We Buy Any Bike have created this guide to help you spend less at the station:
+With petrol prices forever on the up, having a little know-how when it comes to saving fuel on your motorcycle is a good idea.
+Bike trader, We Buy Any Bike has created this guide to help you spend less at the station:

 Put The Pressure On

-There are loads of knock on effects when your chain is at the wrong tension.
-A slack chain can result premature wear to the sprocket and gear.
-On the other hand a chain that’s too tight can cause strain on the wheel and also drive shaft bearings.
+There are loads of knock-on effects when your chain is at the wrong tension.
+A slack chain can result in premature wear to the sprocket and gear.
+On the other hand, a chain that’s too tight can cause strain on the wheel and also drive shaft bearings.
 The increased drag will definitely affect your MPG negatively; check the owner’s manual when adjusting the chain tension.
 Another one to remember regarding the chain, keep it properly lubricated.
 Running a dry chain can mean snapping and drag; therefore you’ll have more fuel consumption.

-This is one that people often forget, but again does affect the MPG.
-If your bike can’t breathe properly, you’re already making it harder for the engine to work sufficiently.
-The filters job is to block all the smeg and grime from getting into the engine, therefore its frontline and collector of the dirt.
+This is one that people often forget but again does affect the MPG.
+If your motorcycle can’t breathe properly, you’re already making it harder for the engine to work sufficiently.
+The filters job is to block all the smog and grime from getting into the engine, therefore its frontline and collector of the dirt.
 So if you haven’t checked it lately, have a look and see what state the filter is in.

-Reving a motorbike is tempting, and we’ll all do it from time to time.
-However if you are consciously trying to save money on fuel this is the first thing to cut out!
-Revs mean mass friction is being created to increased the speed of the engine, everything jumps into overdrive which is fine and the engine can handle, but its expensive.
+Revving a motorcycle is tempting, and we’ll all do it from time to time.
+However, if you are consciously trying to save money on fuel this is the first thing to cut out!
+Revs mean mass friction is being created to increased the speed of the engine, everything jumps into overdrive which is fine and the engine can handle, but it’s expensive.
 The more you rev, the more petrol is being used to move the pistons up and down, turn the camshafts and so on.

-So reving is pricey, although we aren’t suggesting reving too low either..low revs are not efficient as the engine is having to pull the air through a nearly closed throttle valve.
+So revving is pricey, although we aren’t suggesting revving too low either..low revs are not efficient as the engine is having to pull the air through a nearly closed throttle valve.
 Riding in the midrange is the best possible way to save fuel!

 Sudden, hard use of the throttle uses a lot of fuel.
-The petrol sprays into the intake tracts and the bike gulps it up!
+The petrol sprays into the intake tracts and the motorcycle will gulp it up!
 If you accelerate smoothly you can still be way ahead of the cars but be spending less money, so this takes a little more ‘thinking ahead’ rather than just wrapping the throttle.
 It might not be as fun, but your bank will thank you!

 Below are our top DONT’S when it comes to saving fuel: